Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Differential diagnosis of spirochetes visualized on CSF Gram stain is limited.
 We found 1 other published case report with this finding, also for B. miyamotoi (7).
 Although other spirochetes, such as B. burgdorferi and Treponema pallidum, are known to cause neurologic manifestations ranging from acute meningoencephalitis to chronic encephalitis, those organisms are not visualized with Gram stain; diagnoses require darkfield microscopy, PCR, or serologic evidence of disease (1013).
 We posit that finding spirochetes on CSF Gram stain is highly suggestive of B. miyamotoi, and patients should be empirically treated for neuroborreliosis pending definitive identification, particularly patients active in geographic areas with known tick exposure who have rituximab-caused immunosuppression.

 Of note, most reported cases of neuroborreliosis caused by B. miyamotoi have been found in older patients on rituximab therapy with B-cell depletion, as in this case-patient, although there are rare reports of neuroborreliosis in immunocompetent persons (9).
 The adaptive immune system is considered key in controlling B. miyamotoi infection; B. miyamotoi activates dendritic cells, phagocytizing the bacteria and stimulating release of several cytokines (14).
 Furthermore, studies in related species, such as B. hermsii, have shown that clearance of spirochetes is mediated by antibodies (15).
 Further research into the pathogenesis of B. miyamotoi meningoencephalitis, with an emphasis on the regulators of proliferation of these organisms in CSF and disease progression in immunocompromised patients, are certainly warranted.
-Greater awareness of this manifestation of B. miyamotoi disease can lead to increased diagnostic accuracy and antimicrobial treatment with improved patient outcomes.
+Greater awareness of this manifestation of B. miyamotoi disease is needed to increased diagnostic accuracy and antimicrobial treatment to enable improved patient outcomes.

 Dr. Kubiak is the assistant medical director of the Infectious Diseases Diagnostic Laboratory at the M Health Fairview University of Minnesota Medical Center, where he is an assistant professor in the Department of Laboratory Medicine and Pathology.
 His primary research interests are in new laboratory diagnostics and laboratory informatics.